Outcomes: View Now

 have increased their ability to understand the range of socio-technical considerations that create meaningful, valuable internet appliances.

 This project will act as a prelude to our final project.
 The final project will ask you to create a ‘social object’ that allows people over distances to communicate and connect through a smart, tangible and embodied device.

 As part of this project you’re going to

 When you meet with them, you’ll use the Home Interview Kit provided to explore the landscape of objects in their home and find out about the objects they value (or hate!)
 Hopefully this will lead to some interesting insights on the kinds of smart objects you might be able to design for them

 During your time with them, use the Interview Kit to perform the following activities

 Interview.
 Use the 8 questions provided to find out more about objects in their home

 Co-Design.
 Generate some possibilities for augmented objects using the “object + internet” brainstorming exercise from class.

 Catalog.
-Critically examine at where those objects exist in the home from materials, functions to relationships and take some photographs (if they permit it) to refer to in your design process
+Critically examine at where those objects exist in the home from materials, functions to relationships and take some photographs (if they permit it) to refer to in your design process.
+Time permitting / optional.

 After the interview, synthesize this information and reflect on what you discovered in their home.
 Use this to generate a short proposal for an internet appliance ideally tailored to person you have studied.
 It can be practical or whimsical.